Syracuse Dog Training

 Get answers to some of our most commonly asked questions:

-Each of our training programs is custom tailored to the specific situation.
-There are a number of factors that we evaluate prior to building a training package for you such as your dog’s age, temperament, previous training, as well as the desired goals of the owner.
-What will work for one dog and owner, won’t necessarily fit well with another.
-Because of these factors, we offer a free demonstration & consultation as an opportunity to meet with your family as well as your dog to gain insight into the unique circumstances that affect your dog’s training.
-During the demonstration we will evaluate the factors and develop a training plan for your dog and family.
-From the training plan we will be able to give you an accurate idea of cost to accomplish your goals.
+Each of our dog training programs is custom-tailored to the specific situation.
+There are a number of factors that we evaluate prior to building a training package for you, such as your dog's age, temperament, previous training, as well as the desired goals of the dog's parents.
+What will work for one dog and owner won't necessarily fit well with another.
+Because of these factors, we offer a free demonstration & consultation as an opportunity to meet with your family as well as your dog to gain insight into the unique circumstances that affect your dog training.
+During the demonstration, we will evaluate the factors and develop a training plan for your dog and family.
+From the training plan, we will be able to give you an accurate idea of the cost to accomplish your goals.
 There is no cost or obligation associated with the free demonstration.

-Sit Means Sit uses a variety of training methods and tools to achieve the goals of the customer and their dog.
+Sit Means Sit uses a variety of training methods and training aids to achieve the goals of our dog owners and their pets.

 The Sit Means Sit mission: